workingDog/Gpsd4Scala/readme.md

 Note, to give the linker time to setup the connection and process the commands, it is advisable to wait for a second or two.

+In your application, simply include the gpsd4scala jar file from the [target directory](https://github.com/workingDog/Gpsd4Scala/tree/master/target/scala-2.10)

 # How to collect the data

 The collector is where the data arrives, this is where you do something with the data received from the gpsd.